 By age 7, most children have a mix of adult and baby teeth.
-Orthodontists can spot subtle problems with jaw growth and emerging teeth while some baby teeth are still present.
-That's important, because some orthodontic problems are easier to correct if they're found early.
+Orthodontists can spot subtle problems with emerging teeth and jaw growth while some baby teeth are still present.
+That's important, because some orthodontic problems are best to correct earlier than later.

 - Crowded front teeth around age seven or eight

 - Crossbites (teeth biting on the wrong side of the opposing teeth)

 - Protruding teeth

 - Teeth that don't bite together in a normal manner or even at all

 - Thumb or finger sucking beyond age five

 - Shifting of the jaw when your child opens or closes his or her mouth

 - Jaws that pop or make sounds when opening and closing